 A revised interview date may not be offered if the applicant fails to attend an interview without informing the University in advance.

 Some applicants, such as those who are disabled or those who are pregnant, may require adjustments to their interview to provide them with full and equal access to the process.
 Once a candidate has formally informed the School of Healthcare, we are responsible for making reasonable adjustments where possible.
-The University’s Disability Services team should be consulted for further advice or information regarding disability related adjustments (email Disability Services via firstname.lastname@example.org) and the Equality and Inclusion Unit for advice on other adjustments (email the Equality and Inclusion Unit via email@example.com).
+The University’s Disability Services team should be consulted for further advice or information regarding disability-related adjustments (email Disability Services via email@example.com) and the Equality and Inclusion Unit should be consulted for advice on other adjustments (email the Equality and Inclusion Unit via firstname.lastname@example.org).

 The School of Healthcare may conduct Skype/Teams/Zoom interviews if appropriate, for example for applicants who are in other parts of the world and not able to travel to the School of Healthcare.
 In some cases, legal or regulatory requirements may mean this option is not available.
 Skype/Teams/Zoom interviews will follow the same principles and guidance as face-to-face interviews.